Hiking Mount Nittany: A Must-Do Activity In State College, PA

 Boalsburg & Mt Nittany MS Overlook

-And now, for the 2 grand finale overlooks.
-Continuing on the blue-blazed trail for 0.4 miles, you’ll then come to the Mike Lynch Overlook.
-This, again, is by far the most popular and most crowded vista on the trail.
-This overlook is one of the big reasons why hiking Mount Nittany is a popular activity for visitors.
-It is also the vista with the most maintenance work done, and there are now multiple tiers and a primitive bench providing different spots for you to take in the views.
+This overlook is also a significant reason why hiking Mount Nittany is a popular activity for visitors.
+It is also the vista with the most maintenance work done.
+There are multiple tiers and a primitive bench providing different spots for you to relax and take in the views.

 Mike Lynch Overlook